 If given the option to retake, students will be allowed to retake any specified portion of the exam once.
 Efforts to retake the progression sequence must be completed within 12 weeks.
 Failure to progress after this point will result in dismissal from the program.

 Advanced Preceptorship is required for all PhD students.
 During Advanced Preceptorship, the student will develop and prepare his or her Advance to Candidacy Proposal including: defining the proposed research agenda; a review of the literature; research design, procedure and data analysis; collecting preliminary data; and scientific contribution to the discipline.
 The student’s primary advisor and advising committee must approve the focus of the research.
 Students must successfully pass their Qualifying Exam prior to registering for Advanced Preceptorship hours.

 The faculty believes that communication and dissemination is a critical aspect of the research process.
 The student will have two options available for the dissertation.
 The first option will consist of three articles that are accepted for publication.
-Publication must be in journals or proceedings, which are both peer reviewed and indexed for academic retrieval.
+Publication must be in journals or proceedings, which are both peer-reviewed and indexed for academic retrieval.
 The three papers are combined with an introduction and summary and bound as a dissertation.
 The second option requires the student to write a monograph or dissertation.
 The monograph will review the literature, research approaches and options, the data design and gathering processes.
 The findings and data will be discussed in the context of the published literature.
 The monograph will be bound.

 The dissertation must be presented at an oral defense that is open to the public.
 All research papers, theses, and dissertations authored by degree candidates are available to interested members of the general public upon request.
 After the presentation, the student’s Advising Committee votes to award the degree, allow for re-defense of the dissertation within 30 calendar days of the failed attempt, or dismiss the student from the program without a degree.